Types of business companies in Sweden

 Auditor Recommended and sometimes mandatory Mandatory

-Branches of foreign companies are a relatively new business form in Sweden, and have been established mainly by banks and financial institutions, according to the Branches of Foreign Companies Act.
-A branch has neither share capital nor a board of directors.
-It is not regarded as an independent legal entity but as part of the foreign company that owns it.
-A foreign company may have only one branch in Sweden.
-The branch is subject to Swedish law and rulings by Swedish authorities.
+Branches of foreign companies represent a relatively recent business structure in Sweden, predominantly established by banks and financial institutions, in accordance with the Branches of Foreign Companies Act.
+Notably, a branch operates without share capital and lacks a board of directors.
+It is not treated as an independent legal entity but rather an integral part of the foreign company that owns it.
+It’s important to note that a foreign company can establish only one branch in Sweden, subject to Swedish laws and regulations.

-Application for registration of a branch is made to Bolagsverket – the Swedish Companies Registration Office, which will supply all the necessary forms and applications.
-The branch may not start business until registered.
-In addition to information about the branch’s business, address, managing director, accountants, etc., the application for registration includes details about the foreign company, the name of the executive supervising the branch, share capital, foreign registration, a copy of the articles of association or charter, copies of annual reports for the past two financial years, proof that the company is not bankrupt, and power of attorney for the managing director.
+To initiate the registration process for a branch, an application must be submitted to Bolagsverket, the Swedish Companies Registration Office.
+This application includes essential details about the branch’s operations, address, managing director, accountants, and more.
+Additionally, information about the foreign company is required, such as the name of the executive supervising the branch, share capital, foreign registration, copies of articles of association or charter, annual reports from the past two financial years, evidence of solvency, and a power of attorney for the managing director.
+The branch cannot commence business until the registration is completed.

-The branch is run by a managing director, with extensive power of attorney to act on behalf of the foreign company in Sweden.
-One deputy managing director may also be appointed.
-The managing director/deputy managing director must reside in the European Economic Area (EEA).
-If the managing director is not a resident of Sweden, the foreign company must authorize a resident of Sweden to accept service on behalf of the foreign company.
-This person is registered at Bolagsverket.
+The branch is under the management of a managing director who possesses extensive authority to act on behalf of the foreign company within Sweden.
+It is also possible to appoint a deputy managing director.
+Importantly, both the managing director and deputy managing director must reside in the European Economic Area (EEA).
+If the managing director is not a resident of Sweden, the foreign company must designate a Swedish resident to accept service on its behalf.
+This appointed individual is registered with Bolagsverket.

-The branch must maintain its own accounts, which are examined by a Swedish certified public accountant.
-The managing director is responsible for filing annual copies of the company’s accounts and auditors’ report, for both the branch and the foreign company, with Bolagsverket.
-Accounts for the foreign company need be submitted only if these are public documents in the company’s country of origin.
-A branch of a foreign company pays tax on profits in Sweden.
-There is no tax in Sweden on profits sent to the foreign parent company.
+Maintaining its own accounts, the branch’s financial records are subject to examination by a Swedish certified public accountant.
+The managing director is responsible for submitting annual copies of the company’s accounts and the auditors’ report for both the branch and the foreign company to Bolagsverket.
+Accounts for the foreign company only need to be submitted if they are public documents in the company’s home country.
+Profit earned by a branch of a foreign company in Sweden is subject to taxation.
+However, there is no tax levied in Sweden on profits repatriated to the foreign parent company.

 Our company licensing services